Naha: Religion

 There are numerous shrines throughout the city, ranging from small huts to temples consisting of several houses.
-The religion is a mix of Shintoism, Buddhism and Taoism.
-The most visible part of the local beliefs though is by far the shisa, the Okinawan shiisaa ("lion dogs") that are considered protectors of the island and are found everywhere - walls, roofs, windows, street corners and parks.
+The religion is a mix of Shintoism, Buddhism, Taoism, and indigenous traditions.
+The most visible part of the local beliefs though is by far the shisa, the Okinawan shiisaa ("lion dogs") that are considered protectors of the island and are found everywhere – walls, roofs, windows, street corners and parks.

 The Cathedral of the Immaculate Heart of Mary (Kainan Church) is the episcopal see of the Roman Catholic Diocese of Naha.